linear-protocol/linear-subgraph/docs/tutorial.md

 The Fungible Token (NEP-141) and Non-Fungible Token (NEP-171) standards have defined their standard interfaces for NEP-297 event format.

-For example, a FT transfer event may look as below, when Alice transferred to both Bob and Charlie in batch.
+For example, a FT transfer event may look as below, when Alice transfers tokens to both Bob and Charlie in a batch.

 ```json
 EVENT_JSON:{